-To describe these states we employ a convenient equation of motion approach detailed in the supplementary material which allows for mixing of Landau levels and takes advantage of the analyticity of the Landau-level wavefunctions to express Green's functions, density matrices, and Fock potentials in terms of Fourier transforms of local quantities.
-We find that when the ground state at neutrality is an exciton condensate (XC) with non-zero electron-hole pairing amplitude, introducing extra electrons or holes breaks translational symmetry by forming a honeycomb lattice of vortices and antivortices.
-Fig.~\ref{fig:real space} illustrates the spatial variation of charge density and pair amplitude for $B=0.1B_0$ and $d=a_B$ for magnetic fields in the range where electrons and holes occupy mainly their lowest Landau levels.
-In these figures the orientations and lengths of the arrows depict the electron-hole pair amplitude phase and magnitude and make the pattern of vortices and antivortices visible.
-The color scales indicate the sum and difference of the electron and hole densities expressed as filling factors.
-The vortex lattice states in Figs.~\ref{fig:real space}(a) and (b) are at the same gap $\Delta E = 0.1Ry$ but have opposite charge filling factors $\nu_c=\pm0.1$.
-Because of the particle-hole symmetry of our theory, the two results differ only in the sign of the charge density and in the vorticity of the vortices.
+Fig.~\ref{fig:real space} illustrates the spatial variation of the electron and hole charge densities and the electron-hole-pair magnitude and phase for $d=a_B$ and $B=0.1B_0$.
+(The exciton Bohr radius $a_B =2\epsilon\hbar^2/e^2m^*$, the Rydberg energy $Ry = e^2/2\epsilon a_B$, and the characteristic magnetic field scale $B_0$ is defined by $a_B^2B_0 =A_\Phi B$. \footnote{For transition metal dichalcogenide (TMD) bilayers encapsulated by hexagonal boron nitride (hBN), $a_B \approx 1.3$nm, $Ry\approx 0.11$eV, and $B_0 \approx 2.4\times10^3$T, whereas for GaAs quantum well systems, which have smaller masses and larger dielectric constants, the corresponding scales are approximately $12$nm, $4.8$meV and $28$T.}.)
+At this field strength electrons and holes occupy mainly the lowest few Landau levels.
+In Fig.~\ref{fig:real space}, the orientations and lengths of the arrows depict the electron-hole pair phase and magnitude and make the pattern of vortices and antivortices visible.
+The color scales indicate the sum and difference of the local electron and hole densities expressed as filling factors.
+The vortex lattice states in Figs.~\ref{fig:real space}(a) and (b) are at the same gap $\Delta E = 0.1Ry$ but have opposite $\nu_c=\pm0.1$.
+Because of the particle-hole symmetry of the theory, the two results differ only in the sign of the charge density and in the vorticity of the vortices.